 Decolonise Your Playlist, Decolonise Your Life

 Australia’s history of colonisation impacts every part of our lives.
 It shapes the way we talk, what our cities look like, and how we think about ourselves.
 So how do you fight something that’s everywhere?
-Writers Claire G. Coleman and Nayuka Gorrie will tell you to begin in your own life.
-They’ll help us take a deeper look at the books we read, the music we listen to, and the art we love to ask, what is this really telling us about the world?
+Writer Claire G. Coleman will tell you to begin in your own life.
+She’ll help us take a deeper look at the books we read, the music we listen to, and the art we love to ask, what is this really telling us about the world?

 Friendship and Feminism